User Research, Information Architecture, & Interaction Design - Financial Services

 Create a consumer facing greenfield financial mobile application in a heavily federal and state regulated sector.

-- 93% of eligible customers continued to use the mobile app to make subsequent payments.
+93% of eligible customers used the mobile app to make a subsequent payment.

 To evangelize the customer's perspective, the entire Agile team participated in contextual inquires.
 I conducted a proto-persona workshop to establish key personas that were then continuously tweaked and validated through further contextual inquires and ad-hoc usability tests of the payment flow.

 These personas were also used as a basis to conduct a customer journey workshop for the client's Directors across departments for future initatives both inside and outside the scope of the mobile application.
 The solutions brainstormed would impact customer behaviors driving improvements towards key business objectives.
-Intentionally vague details are best discussed in person.
+Intentionally vague details about this workshop and its outputs are best discussed in person.

 Information Architecture - DOGO Mapping

-Along with user research, white-boarding a DOGO map with the Product Owner and Solutions Architect was a lean approach for us to think through and discuss the overall structure of the application.
+Along with user research, white-boarding a DOGO map with the Product Owner and Solutions Architect was a lean approach for us to think through and discuss the overall structure of the application during Sprint 0.
 It was also a physically large work product that their organization as a whole could see establishing credibility for our process.

 Interaction Design (2 Week Sprint Cycles)